FRAMING GUIDANCE

 All artwork should be presented in a way that a buyer can take it home following the exhibition, without incurring any damage, especially pastel work.
 You can assume wet oils will dry during the time they are hanging.

-PADU has two exhibition sections.
+PADU has two exhibitions.

 - Artwork should be conducted 100% plein air – A photo should be taken on location, with artwork visible in the context of the scene.
 This is if you win a prize, and judges ask you to validate its creation as plein air.